 Overview of the M&A Process

 The mergers and acquisitions (M&A) process has many steps and can often take anywhere from 6 months to several years to complete.
 In this guide, we’ll outline the acquisition process from start to finish, describe the various types of acquisitions (strategic vs. financial buys), discuss the importance of synergies (hard and soft synergies), and identify transaction costs.
-To learn all about the M&A process, watch our free course on mergers and acquisitions.
+To learn all about the M&A process, watch our free video course on mergers and acquisitions.

 10-Step M&A Process

 If you work in either investment banking or corporate development, you’ll need to develop an M&A deal process to follow.
-Investment bankers advise their clients (the CEO, CFO, and corporate development professionals) on various M&A steps in this process.
+Investment bankers advise their clients (the CEO, CFO, and corporate development professionals) on the various M&A steps in this process.

 A typical 10-step M&A deal process includes: